 The early days of addiction recovery are a time of great vulnerability.
 It is crucial that young women feel safe when it comes to bringing up problems they’re facing or aspects of their addiction stories.
 Many women have problems that they might find difficult freely discussing with men.
 The consequences of addiction extend far beyond mere substance abuse, making themselves apparent in many areas of a person’s life, ranging from mental and physical health, family life, to even sexuality.

 During the early days of sobriety, young women are often grateful to have access to a community of fellow women who are likely to understand what they’re going through.
-At a sober living for women, residents can be honest and work through difficult issues without fear of being misunderstood or judged.
+At a women sober living, residents can be honest and work through difficult issues without fear of being misunderstood or judged.

 During the initial months of addiction recovery, many young women benefit from the sense of focus that a sober living for women provides.
 Cultural expectations that men either consciously or unconsciously impose on women can add unnecessary pressures during an already difficult time.